mtingers/piping/README.md

 3. Add import (like Python import).
 4. Add ability to create functions and not stuck to 'main'.
 5. Add compiler detection of variables only being referenced once and fold into a single pipeline.
+6. Add race-condition detection and output variable locking.
-6. Add multi-pipe support.
+7. Add multi-pipe support.
 For example, send the output of find to grep and sed simultaneously and store in x and y variables:
 ```bash
 p.find(path='/foo') -> [p.grep(pattern='foo') :: x] + [p.sed(filter='s/foo/bar/g') :: y]
 ```